 A healthy well functioning immune system is a defense mechanism against pathogens, bad guys.
 It is also an intelligent defense in that it does not attack self, it doesn’t attack the food that you eat.
 It also doesn’t attack good bacteria.
 Good guys.
 So there’s identification and memory going on in a healthy immune system.

-Now, this is actually a physical barrier, you call it your gut associated lymphoid tissue is a physical barrier to the entry of microbes.
-Let’s discuss what this means in within quotes, boosting your immunity.
+Now, this is actually a physical barrier, you call it your gut-associated lymphoid tissue is a physical barrier to the entry of microbes.
+Let’s discuss what this means in quotes, boosting your immunity.
 Now, we don’t often talk about this physical barrier, right?
-We are caught when we talk about boosting immunity, you hear the talk about supplements, sometimes foods and adding things into your body, but your body itself is a physical barrier.
+We are caught when we talk about boosting immunity, you hear them talk about supplements, sometimes foods and adding things into your body, but your body itself is a physical barrier.

 Everything from your saliva to the acidity of your stomach, to the integrity of the epithelial lining in your gut, is an actual physical barrier against the outside against the entry of microbes from the outside to the inside.
 So what does this mean?
 My analogy here is that if you had a fortress built in had a small hole in the wall, allowing your enemies to come in boosting your immunity by increasing the number of soldiers throughout isn’t the best idea.
 Functional nutrition starts by bridging the gap by fixing this hole in the wall first.
 Now, a lot of this can be found in immunology textbooks.

 An article that I really liked, is called feeding the immune system by Philip Calder published in 2013.
 Now coming back, like all other cells, immune cells also need energy and generate energy through glucose metabolism.
 And for this to happen, there are many cofactors and these are vitamins and minerals.
 That’s why deficiency and said vitamins and minerals can impact immune function.
 Protein nourishment is key because a lot of the signaling molecules that are produced during an immune system response are proteins.